Who is NIAC?

 Slavery is just one example of many wrong things Founding Fathers or American presidents did, of course.

-Let’s not even mention that those people were all colonizers and they stole land and killed indigenous people of those lands brutally.
+Let’s not even mention that those people were colonizers and they stole land and killed indigenous people of those lands brutally.
 Let’s not mention their behaviors toward each other, even white people, and other countries.
 We can even forget about the massacres and anything else.

 If you get stuck in an island of cannibals, will eating a human be justified?
 If all your neighbors beat their wives or daughters, will you do it too?
 If all of your family members smoke crack, would you do drugs?